ajbraus/BEW-2.1-Advanced-Web-Patterns/README.md

 Your **three to five minute presentation** should focus on the **experience you gained** and **lessons you learned** while implementing one of the three [Challenges](#challenges) in this course.
 Please prepare a brief slide deck, and walk us through some of your code that was either especially challengning or about which you are most proud.

-**Your final presentation will be evaluated based on the [Presentation Rubric]().
-You must earn an average of 2.5 on the rubric to pass**.

 ## Late Assignment Policy

 - Late assignments that are submitted **more than 5 days (120 hours)** after the deadline will be given a **25% late penalty**.